-- Only one application may be submitted to this grant category. - Partners and collaborators cannot apply separately for the same project. - Individuals with open grants must fully close out the grant within the grant period before reapplying in the same grant category (see table below). - Grant funding does not imply that the San Francisco Arts Commission or any other City agency will produce, exhibit, promote or present the art created.
+- Programs of another City agency or department are not eligible to apply, which includes the City-owned Cultural Centers. - Only one application may be submitted to this grant category. - Partners and collaborators cannot apply separately for the same project. - Grant funding does not imply that the San Francisco Arts Commission or any other City agency will produce, exhibit, promote or present the art created.
 It is the responsibility of the artist to secure a venue, insurance and any permits for public presentations.